Film · in order

 Pacific Rim in Order

-Watch Pacific Rim in release order: the 2013 original, then Uprising (2018).
-The Netflix anime The Black is a same-world side story you can save for after.
+There are two Pacific Rim movies, the 2013 original and Uprising (2018), plus the Netflix anime The Black.
+Watch in release order; the anime is a same-world side story you can save for after.

 Why this order?